Lungile-Hlengane/VWAP-execution-simulator/README.md

 | Cost metrics | `rate_impact_bps()`, `compute_cost_metrics()` |
 | Streamlit UI | inputs, run button, results rendering |

+**`shape_cache_backfill_and_app_(4).ipynb`** is the Colab notebook this app was developed from.
+It's not required to run the Streamlit app day-to-day (the `build_shape_history()` function in `app.py` will backfill any missing dates into the shape cache live, on demand) — but it's useful if you want to bulk-backfill a large date range of the shape cache in one batch run instead of one date at a time through the app, or if you're prototyping changes to the strategy / research plots before porting them into `app.py`.

+**`.devcontainer/`** provides a reproducible dev environment (VS Code Dev Containers or GitHub Codespaces) so you don't have to set up Python/deps by hand — see [Setup](#setup) below for the manual alternative.

 ## Setup

 **Requirements:** Python 3.9+

+**Option A — Dev Container (recommended if you use VS Code or Codespaces):** open the repo in VS Code and choose "Reopen in Container" (or launch a Codespace directly from GitHub) — `.devcontainer/` handles Python and dependencies for you, skip straight to setting the environment variables below.

+**Option B — manual:**

 ```bash
 git clone <this-repo>